 Stakeholder constellation evolution is also manifested in the upstream (suppliers) and downstream (end-users, customer base) structure of the value-network.
-Given that each actor puts forward its own resources, ideas and goals, integrating new actors or leaving some of them behind has consequences on the eco-innovation process and the value proposition of the network.
+Given that each actor puts forward its own resources, ideas, and goals, integrating new actors or leaving some of them behind has consequences on the eco-innovation process and the value proposition of the network.
 Since networks are dynamics, the value-creating process implies that suppliers might leave or enter the network over time.
 Meanwhile, the customer base of the network might expand [13].
 The reason why some partners leave the network has to do with how well these partners fulfill the technological requirements from the customer [13].
-Therein the aspect of value proposition comes once more into play, as the supplier might not fit with the overall value proposition of the network as a whole, it is likely that a new supplier conveying a better fit is seek.
+Therein, the aspect of value proposition comes once more into play, as the supplier might not fit with the overall value proposition of the network as a whole; it is likely that a new supplier conveying a better fit is sought.

 During the innovation process, each stakeholder puts forward their existing technologies in the network setting [13], [75].
-As result, the process of value creation implies that actors in the network select technologies over time, meanwhile, they also discard some of the technological solutions.
+As a result, the process of value creation implies that actors in the network select technologies over time but also discard some of the technological solutions.
 This means that the eco-innovation process involves rejection of some actors in the final network/ technological solution [13], [75].
-As result the interaction among these actors are often complex and lead to continuous redefinition of goals over time [75].
+As a result, the interaction among these actors is often complex and leads to a continuous redefinition of goals over time [75].
 An issue faced in this process of value-creation is possible setbacks, for instance, due to the lack of proper information exchange among partners.
 This leads to proposals of technologies not considered appropriate in the final value proposition of the network.
-In addition, the technical aspects of combining different technologies adds to the challenge of make different solutions work together [75].
-Conflicts arise in the network over time due to partners' differing goals and expectations from the project [13].
-A manager shall coordinate the relations among network's members to deal with potential conflicts, but also facilitate the access to a knowledge network [12].
+In addition, the technical aspects of combining different technologies adds to the challenge of making different solutions work together [75].
+Conflicts arise in the network over time due to partners' differing goals for and expectations from the project [13].
+A manager shall coordinate the relations among network members to deal with potential conflicts, but also facilitate the access to a knowledge network [12].

 In the conventional approach of the business model theory, the definition of value is perceived as something static, which depends on the customer/end-user assessment [76].
 In a value-network, one key characteristic is that multiple actors put forward different resources.
 The combination of these different resources leads a focal technology to assume new values and functions over time[13].
-Instead of a fix, static characteristic, the value changes.
-One example illustrates this aspect, the case of the “leaf-house”, a value network to develop an eco-efficient building.
+Instead of a fixed, static characteristic, the value changes.
+One example illustrates this aspect: the case of the “leaf-house”, a value network to develop an eco-efficient building.
 Seen as an end product/ service, the leaf-house acquires different functions and values over time depending on the types of resources integrated and the actors involved [13].
-Therefore, value creation in the network is closely linked to how goals evolve during the eco-innovation process: "In this case, the goals of the process have shifted from just ensuring heat supply to gaining a modern, efficient and long-term energy system" [75].
-The implication is that the end-user has a strong steering in the goal setting, given that the value-network not necessarily starts with one specific goal in consideration, but this evolves over time [75].
+Therefore, value creation in the network is closely linked to how goals evolve during the eco-innovation process: "In this case, the goals of the process have shifted from just ensuring heat supply to gaining a modern, efficient, and long-term energy system" [75].
+The implication is that the end-user has a strong steering in the goal setting, given that the value-network does not necessarily start with one specific goal in consideration, but evolves over time [75].